Skip to main content

 1. Log in to your Aerospike Cloud console at https://control.aerospike.cloud.

-2. Select an existing database from the dashboard or the Databases link in the left-side navigation.
+2. Select an existing database from the dashboard.

-3. Select the Configurations tab near the top of the page.
+3. Select the Configurations tab near the center of the page.

-4. Click Create Secondary Index.
+4. Scroll down to the Secondary Indexes section of the page.
+Click Create Secondary Index.
 A dialog box appears.

 The dialog box has the following fields: